 Incentives can oftentimes elicit strong buy-in, though it would be wise to go beyond monetary compensation.
-An Inc. guide on what incentives work best explains that the best kind of incentives are those that encourage employees to do something over and over.
+An Inc. guide on what incentives work best explains that the best kind of incentives is those that encourage employees to do something over and over.
 This is why positive recognition (think: Fit Champion of the Month, Most Hardworking, etc.) is one of the most powerful and sustainable incentives leaders can give.
 It’s imperative, too, that incentives are merit-based and directly tied to achievements (think: losing x number of pounds, finishing a circuit in x minutes) to encourage extra mile-type of buy-in.
-We at atlasGO believe in these same principles, which is why incentives are a huge part of our Employee Engagement challenges.
-Recognition, in particular, is vital when it comes to challenges — hence, we also recognize offbeat ideas, like sweaty selfie of the week, funniest sweaty selfie, and most creative sweaty selfie.
-In this way, employees get to work out a sweat, and have fun while doing so.
+We at atlasGO believe in these same principles, so incentives are a huge part of our Employee Engagement challenges.
+Recognition, in particular, is vital when it comes to challenges.
+Hence, we also recognize offbeat ideas, like a sweaty selfie of the week, the funniest sweaty selfie, and the most creative sweaty selfie.
+In this way, employees get to work out a sweat and have fun while doing so.

 3. Offer Alternatives

 Sometimes, finding a common time to work out as a group can prove difficult, if not near-impossible (especially if there are variances in time zones).
 Fortunately, there are other ways to do physical activities as a team.
 Case in point: Stephanie Wells of Formidable Forms creates a Google Sheet where interested employees can track their movement and activities, which gives everyone a chance to participate and keep them motivated at the same time.
 An even better way to do it is by using the atlasGO app to monitor the physical activity of everyone on the team regardless of their time zone.
 The app even integrates with devices such as Strava, Fitbit, and Garmin, making it a breeze to import fitness activities.
-Even better, it can be used by teams to compete against each other, letting their competitive juices to flow in an effort to get fit and fab.
+Even better, teams can use it to compete against each other, letting their competitive juices flow in an effort to get fit and fab.

 4. Give Continuing Education